dcardona23/hang-in-there/README.md

 2. I developed a deletion feature for removing unwanted "unmotivational" posters, enhancing the app's usability.

 Challenges:
 1. Ensuring the deletion feature removed the unwanted "unmotivational" poster from both the DOM and the array of available "unmotivational" posters was challenging.
-I was ultimately able to accomplish it after seeking assistance from some of my classmates, who directed me to JavaScript's parseInt() functionality.
+However, I was ultimately successful after identifying JavaScript's built-in Number() function to convert the poster id to a number.
 2. Managing the array of saved posters and preventing duplicates was tricky, but I was able to get this functionality to work by leveraging built-in JavaScript array methods like incldues().